bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 In general, the main ideas of the Stream Juggler platform are:

+- Two ways of data processing: streaming and batch
 - Strict exactly-once processing on arbitrary processing graph
 - Ability to build sophisticated processing graphs
 - Ready-to-use components which can be reused in different pipelines